Chelseadamola/SQL-Coding-Challenge/README.md

 growth_percent
 Solution

-3. For the year 2012, create a 3 column, 1 row report showing the percent share of gdp_per_capita for the following regions:
+3.For the year 2012, create a 3 column, 1 row report showing the percent share of gdp_per_capita for the following regions:

 (i) Asia, (ii) Europe, (iii) the Rest of the World.
 Your result should look something like